 Departments are responsible for coordinating with the Fleet and Auto Pound departments if the asset will be auctioned off through a current City contractor auctioneer.
-The department will complete the Auction Master Template form which that is approved by the Director or an Assistant Director.
-This form will be fowarded to the Purchasing department coordinator for FID validation and confirmation of wire transfers.
+The department will complete the Auction Master Template form which is approved by the Director or an Assistant Director.
+This form will be forwarded to the Purchasing department coordinator for FID validation and confirmation of wire transfers.
 Upon confirmation, all relevant information will be sent to the Capital Asset Team for proper accounting treatment.

-When retiring an asset, the Department that had custody of the asset must complete and submit an Asset Retirement Capital Asset-PMD-Fleet Status Change Request Form to the Capital Assets Team.
+When retiring an asset, the Department that had custody of the asset must complete and submit a Capital Asset-PMD-Fleet Status Change Request Form to the Capital Assets Team.
 This electronic form will be routed for proper approval and signatures.
-The Asset Retirement Form should be properly approved by the Department with signature and date on the form.
 This form is located in the Forms Portal under Financial Management Services.